htwyford/crowdsourced-map/README.md

 Follow step 1 of [Google's tutorial](https://developers.google.com/maps/documentation/javascript/get-api-key)
 on acquiring an API key.
 You will be prompted to add referrers during the setup process.
 Add the URL of the site at which you will be hosting your map, so that others cannot use your key.
+You will need both the Javascript Maps API and the Places API.
 Once you have your API key, open `index.html`.
 Add your key to line 9, remove line 8 above, and remove the comment symbols (arrows) around line 9.
 Your site is now complete!